tangentsoft/pidp8i/README-throttle.md

     (See the I/O Matters section below for a further complication.)

     The values for the Intersil and Harris CMOS microprocessors are for the fastest clock speed supported for that particular chip.
-Use the `STRING` form of this option if you wish to emulate an underclocked microprocessor.
+Use the `STRING` form of this option (documented below) if you wish to emulate an underclocked microprocessor.

 *   `--throttle=human`: Causes the computer to throttle the human.